-Most cemeteries are just quiet places where families visit on Sundays.
+When we look at most cemeteries, what comes to our mind is that they are just quiet places where families visit on Sundays.
 Then there are the others—burial grounds where something went wrong, where history left scars deeper than six feet.

 I have spent time researching these locations, reading through incident reports, interviewing people who visited and regretted it, and piecing together what makes certain graveyards genuinely hazardous rather than merely creepy.

 This is not about ghost stories told around campfires.
 Several of these sites have documented injuries.
-Others sit in locations that are physically dangerous regardless of whether you believe in hauntings.
+Others sit in locations that are physically dangerous, regardless of whether you believe in hauntings.
 A few have been the subject of actual police restrictions because too many people have gotten hurt.

 The ranking here reflects a combination of reported incidents, accessibility hazards, and the intensity of what people have experienced.
 Some patterns emerge: desecration seems to correlate with increased danger, isolation makes bad situations worse, and historical violence leaves traces that are hard to explain away.